 Ensuring the availability of the world’s economic- and life-sustaining natural resources for future generations (UN Sustainable Development Goal 12)

-Since 2014 NatuReS (IWaSP) has also been a strategic partner of the Alliance for Water Stewardship (AWS).
+Since 2014 NatuReS (formerly IWaSP) has also been a strategic partner of the Alliance for Water Stewardship (AWS).
 As a programme we support the advancing of global standards of stewardship, and we seek to ensure alignment wherever possible.
-We further promote these principles in our partnership formation, as well as in our advisory on water resource efficiency in companies and economic zones.
+We further promote these principles in our partnership formation, as well as in our advisory work on water resource efficiency in companies and economic zones.

 NatuReS also supports the CEO Water Mandate, which is a water sustainability initiative by large international corporations to meet water scarcity problems.
 The CEO Water Mandate is one of many initiatives in the UN Global Compact – a voluntary pledge among the world’s largest businesses to act towards sustainability.